-- a.
-Committee membership - i.
-The size of the TPR committee may vary from one academic unit to another; however, the size and composition of the TPR committee must conform to the guidelines in CHAPTER IV D. 1. - ii.
+a.
+Committee membership

+- i.
+The size of the TPR committee may vary from one academic unit to another; however, the size and composition of the TPR committee must conform to the guidelines in CHAPTER V D. 1. - ii.
 In cases in which the department does not have enough regular faculty members to constitute a TPR committee, the full departmental regular faculty will elect regular faculty members from other departments who are qualified to serve on the TPR committee. - iii.
-The identities of those members comprised by the committee reviewing TPR cases must promptly be made available to the candidate upon request to the department chair, school director, or unit head.
+The identities of those members comprised by the committee reviewing TPR cases must promptly be made available to the candidate upon request to the department chair.